SchoNie/nginx-proxy/docs/README.md

 ## mTLS client side certificate authentication
 In mTLS, both the client and server have a certificate, and both sides authenticate using their public/private key pair.
 A "root" TLS certificate is necessary for mTLS; this enables an organization to be their own certificate authority.
 The certificates used by authorized clients and servers have to correspond to this root certificate.
 The root certificate is self-signed, meaning that the organization creates it themselves.
-Make sure you have a root certificate (CA) and client public/private key pair according to:
+Make sure you have a root certificate (CA) and client public/private key pair.
+There is a [howto in the wiki](https://github.com/nginx-proxy/nginx-proxy/wiki/).

 ### Certificate Authority (CA)
 #### Per-VIRTUAL_HOST CA